AlexGA93/Angular_TODO_App/angular-todo-app/README.md

 Event Logic
 Once we have our button component we need to deal with the Input data.
 We need to declare an event logic.

+## Creating an event and event emitter output
 - First of all we press out button element calling the onClick method
     ```
     <button